 A few weeks ago, my best friend woke me up at 7am on the dot, with a very loud, bright “Guten Morgen” (she’s not German, I don’t know why she was speaking it).
 If anyone else did this to me, they’d get a slap round the face.
 Fortunately, she escaped unharmed, as she came offering coffee to me and proceeded to talk in a variety of accents so I couldn’t stop laughing.
 And of course, we had agreed to get up early for our plans for the day.

-What we hadn’t previously agreed, was to stay up drinking whisky with my flatmates until 3am, so I was highly sleep-deprived and somewhat hungover.
+What we hadn’t previously agreed, was to stay up drinking whisky with my flatmates until 3am.
+I was highly sleep-deprived and somewhat hungover.
 But, we soldiered on.
 I filled myself up with more coffee, she made the sandwiches, and we tumbled into the car to get out of Edinburgh for the day.
 Our destination; Loch Lomond & The Trossachs National Park.

 When we reached the end of the easy section, and approached the foot of the mountain proper, there were some large stones nearby.
 I made a beeline for them, to take a rest and a drink, when my friend’s voice called out “Don’t.
 If you sit down, you won’t get back up again.”
 I stopped and sighed, knowing she was right.

 As we neared the top, there was one last flatter section, before the final rocky climb to the very peak.
-This should have all been a doddle by this point… until Tasha stepped in what she thought was a shallow puddle, but actually turned out to mud that sunk up to her ankle, soaking her whole boot!
+This should have all been a doddle by this point… Until Tasha stepped in what she thought was a shallow puddle, but actually turned out to mud that sunk up to her ankle, soaking her whole boot!
 Definitely not what anyone wants, especially this early in the day!
 I was quietly relieved that I was behind her, and therefore could avoid the same mistake.

-We did start to flag along the way though, which I think was fair given how much distance we were covering, on so little sleep!
-The route was a circle, which would eventually bring us back down to the shores of the loch, and loop back to the car park, but it did feel longer than we had expected.
-It didn’t help that we had intended to stop somewhere along the way to have our lunch, but didn’t come across anywhere suitable at all.
+We did start to flag along the way though, which I think was fair given how much distance we were covering on so little sleep!
+The route was a circle, which would eventually bring us back down to the shores of the loch and loop back to the car park.
+Although it felt longer than we had expected!
+It didn’t help that we had intended to stop somewhere along the way to have our lunch, but didn’t come across anywhere suitable.
 By the time we reached a bench again, we were so close to the car park that it was easier to just finish the route and have it in the car!

-It had gotten pretty grey and cloudy by this point, and we’d had a little rain while on Primrose Hill.
+The weather was pretty grey and cloudy by this point, and we’d had a little rain while on Primrose Hill.
 But of course, sod’s law, it was brilliantly sunny, blue skies on our way back to Edinburgh!
 I think we were both so exhausted though, that when we got home, we both immediately crashed for the remainder of the day!
 Definitely an excellent day trip overall though, and would highly recommend the routes!